 No one can doubt the importance of technology in creating wealth and jobs as well as its ever growing influence in all aspects of life within any society.
 The World Economic Forum reported in 2017 that “[t]en years ago, banks and energy companies dominated the top ten [companies by market cap].
 Today, it’s technology companies, with US computer company Apple in the number one spot.”
 Technology-driven business models require to some extent on owning proprietary intellectual property rights like trade secrets which may not be conducive to being stored on the public cloud.

 What is a “trade secret”?

-As I have written here, there are many ways for a company to protect and monetize its intellectual property.
+As written in another article on this website here, there are many ways for a company to protect and monetize its intellectual property.
 They may do so under patents, trademarks or copyright laws.
 They may also do so by simply keeping whatever they are trying to monetize a secret.
 For example, a software code may be protected as a patent (assuming it satisfies subject matter eligibility amongst other requirements, which may be hard to do nowadays under unfavorable U.S. federal case law), copyright (which provides limited protection of the underlying inventive idea) or trade secret.
 Various jurisdictions define trade secrets differently, but the general principle is as follows.

 A trade secret consists of: